Configure APM Java Agent Hybrid Mode

 The APM Java Agent hybrid mode, also referred to as APM Agent hybrid mode, allows the agent probe span and the application span to form a complete trace.

-It provides a mechanism to make sure OpenTracing libraries are loaded in a common ClassLoader accessible from the APM Agent and all the application.
+It provides a mechanism to make sure OpenTracing and OpenTelemetry libraries are loaded in a common ClassLoader accessible from the APM Agent and all the application.
 Therefore, spans can be created in the application, and they are linked to the spans created by APM Agent probe automatically.

 Spans created by APM Agent probe are automatically linked to any activated span.